 7) QUIZZES.
-You will have one week to complete the assigned quizzes and then they will be replaced with a newer quizzes which will be based on later course content.
-In other words you have a new two and sometimes three new quizzes each week and you have one week to take those quizzes.
-Remember the quiz questions will help you greatly on the final.
+You will have one week to complete the assigned quizzes and they will be replaced with newer quizzes subsequently, each new set of quizzes will be based on later course content.
+Remember, the concepts asked about on the quiz questions will help you greatly on the final exam.

 8) The GLOSSARY